 - Tripods alternatively, offer more mobility to change the capture volume.

-- Wall Mounds and Speed Rails offer the ability to maximize space, but are the most susceptible to vibration from HVAC systems, thermal expansion, earthquake resistant buildings, etc..
-This vibration can cause inaccurate calibration and tracking.
+- Wall Mounts and Speed Rails offer the ability to maximize space, but are the most susceptible to vibration from HVAC systems, thermal expansion, earthquake resistant buildings, etc. This vibration can cause inaccurate calibration and tracking.

 Camera clamps are used to fasten cameras onto stable mounting structures, such as a truss system, wall mounts, speed rails, or large tripods.
 There are some considerations when choosing a clamp for each camera.
 Most importantly, the clamps need to be able to bear the camera weight.
 Also, we recommend using clamps that offer adjustment of all 3 degrees of orientation: pitch, yaw, and roll.
 The stability of your mounting structure and the placement of each camera is very important for the quality of the mocap data, and as such we recommend using one of the mounting structures suggested in this page.